sutrolabs/petruchio/README.md

 @ring.push(future_request_time.to_f)
 ```

-The buffer doesn't monitor its own constant size.
+The buffer doesn't monitor its own constant size (i.e. it won't currently raise an error if you push to a full buffer).
 So you could push and pop simultaneously.

 ```ruby
 previous_request_time = @ring.push_pop(future_request_time.to_f)
 ```

-And if you need a lock around pushing and popping [stay tuned](https://github.com/sutrolabs).
+Or lock around your push/pop operations.
+(And if you need a lock [stay tuned](https://github.com/sutrolabs))

 ## Todos